-"ACADEMY AWARD WINNER, TOM WOODRUFF JR'S FIRST DIRECTORIAL DEBUT IS A DARK TWISTED FILM, THAT SOMEHOW BRINGS YOU LAUGHTER" Summary If you want a laugh, or are into this sort of thing, by all means check it out.
-But if…
+"ACADEMY AWARD WINNER, TOM WOODRUFF JR'S FIRST DIRECTORIAL DEBUT IS A DARK TWISTED FILM, THAT SOMEHOW BRINGS YOU LAUGHTER" 1.5 Summary If you want a laugh, or are into this sort of thing, by all means check it out.
+But…

 I have to first start of by saying, sometimes reviewing a film is difficult.
 It’s easy to look at someone’s hard work, then critique it from the safety of your own computer.
 Not taking into consideration what they may have had to go through to get their vision made.
 Studio cutbacks, poor acting, time conflicts etc. I’m sure even with the same budget, time constraints, actors/actresses, I wouldn’t be able to pull off something even close to this.
 But as they say in Hollywood, The show must go on!

 Where do I begin with this film..
 I initially was intrigued by the cover and the synopsis of this piece.

 Set in a world where demons live among us, this exhilarating vitrine of effects and action sees a hard-boiled demon named Vine confronted with the ultimate choice between the salvation of his own kind and the life of an innocent human girl.

 This film begins with sort of a “Shock and awe campaign” but immediately falls short and just comes across creepy.
 And not in the this is scary and could get good sort of way, more of a what the hell am I watching sort of way.

 Fire City then goes quickly from a gory, rapey, demon movie, to a CSI of apartment dwelling demons.
 And yes you heard me correctly, a CSI of demons.
 Most of which come across on screen like super low budget Star Wars spin off.